Joint typical periodic optimization: Introduction

 \begin{theorem*} If $X$ is a compact locally connected metric space, then there exists an open dense subset $U$ of $\cE(X) \times \Lip(X)$ such that if $(T,\phi) \in U$ then the unique $(T,\phi)$-maximizing measure is supported on a periodic orbit. \end{theorem*}

 The above theorem applies, in particular, to the case where $\cE(X)$ is the space of all Lipschitz expanding maps on a compact Riemannian manifold $X$.
 For such $X$ we also prove an analogous theorem for the space of all Anosov diffeomorphisms on $X$.
-Going beyond the uniformly hyperbolic setting, for $\beta>1$ we consider beta-transformations $T_\beta(x)=\beta x \pmod 1$ on the unit interval $I$, and prove:
+Going beyond the archetypal uniformly hyperbolic context, we consider the prototypical nonuniformly hyperbolic setting of beta-transformations $T_\beta(x)=\beta x \pmod 1$ with $\beta>1$ on the unit interval $I$, and prove:

 \begin{theorem*} There is an open dense subset $U$ of $(1,+\infty) \times \Lip(I)$ such that if $(\beta,\phi)\in U$ then the unique $(T_\beta,\phi)$-maximizing measure is supported on a periodic orbit. \end{theorem*}